justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/introduction-to-channels/README.md

 >A more complex use case using multiple Channels.

 Liferay Commerce Channels makes managing products, sales, and fulfillment on a single platform simple.
-To learn more about configuring product availability across sites using Channels see: [Configuring Product Visibility by Site Using Channels](./configuring-product-visibility-by-site-using-channels/README.md).
+See [Configuring Product Visibility by Site Using Channels](./configuring-product-visibility-by-site-using-channels/README.md) for more information.

 <img src="./images/03.png" width="700px" style="border: #000000 1px solid;">